school-of-engineering/Study-Guide-for-Wordpress-exam/README.md

    >
    > Or if you run a food blog, you might want to add ***Recipes*** in addition to posts and pages.

-7. In what way can you customize a post type?
+7. In what way can you customise a post type?

    > When you register a new Custom Post Type, there are a few things you can configure:
    >